programming-notes/user-registration-and-authentication-challenge/README.md

 ```
 *Figure 4*.
 Shell code for an authenticate method.

-We'll add an `.authenticate` method to our `User` model to make this determination.
-Figure 4 provides some shell code and pseudocode for our method.

-Now, let's actually implement logging in by allowing users to submit their login credentials as a post request to a `/login` URL.
+Once our authenticate method is working, let's add the log-in feature to our application.
+Users should submit their login credentials in a POST request to a `/login` URL.
 If the user sends a valid email and password combination, we'll log the user in.
 We'll "remember" that the user is logged in by storing data in the `session` hash.

-If the `session` hash and/or how to use it is unclear, read the [using sessions section][using sessions] of the Sinatra documentation.
+Read the [using sessions section][using sessions] of the Sinatra documentation, if working with the `ssession` hash is unclear.
 If it is still unclear after reading the documentation, ask for help from a staff member.

 ### Release 2:  Implement Logging Out